 b.
-1980 Kinshasa, DR Congo, currently lives and works in Cape Town
+1980 Kinshasa, DR Congo, lives in Cape Town

 Patrick Bongoy’s sculptural works use discarded materials, such as rubber and industrial packaging, to comment on the degradation of society and its natural resources.

 My work speaks in response to the global reality of literal and figurative environmental pollution.
 This encompasses the entire spectrum from the erosion of economic viability for people, socio- cultural decay impacting on community and individual behaviour and natural rural and urban landscape.

 I draw on the history of my roots in the Democratic Republic of Congo as well as the irony of contemporary urban degradation masked as development.

 Through the recovery of waste materials such as inner tubes from vehicle tyres, industrial packaging and textiles combined with my use of paint and African fabric, I repurpose and reinterpret what others discard.
 Beyond the intentional recycling element of this process, the visual concepts I explore surface a range of the pertinent issues.
 Additional sculpted objects are superimposed on these layered backgrounds, which I create as a foundational canvas.
 This is also a visual referencing of some of the many laborious tasks undertaken by women in my country, in order to make ends meet.